AmenAllahGAMER/TruEmu/README.rst

 Bug reporting
 =============

-The QEMU project uses GitLab issues to track bugs.
-Bugs found when running code built from QEMU git or upstream released sources should be reported via:
+The TruEmu project uses GitLab issues to track bugs.
+Bugs found when running code built from TruEmu git or upstream released sources should be reported via:

 * `<https://gitlab.com/qemu-project/qemu/-/issues>`_

-If using QEMU via an operating system vendor pre-built binary package, it is preferable to report bugs to the vendor's own bug tracker first.
+If using TruEmu via an operating system vendor pre-built binary package, it is preferable to report bugs to the vendor's own bug tracker first.
 If the bug is also known to affect latest upstream code, it can also be reported via GitLab.